strapi/documentation/docusaurus/docs/dev-docs/api/plugins/server-api.md

 # Server API for plugins

 A Strapi [plugin](/dev-docs/plugins/plugins-intro) can interact with the backend or the [frontend](/dev-docs/api/plugins/admin-panel-api) of the Strapi application.
-The Server API is about the back end part.
+The Server API is about the backend part.

 Creating and using a plugin interacting with the Server API consists of 2 steps: